mwaykole/vdiff/docs/dev-doc/09-deployment.md

 # Deployment Guide

-This document explains how to deploy vdiff in different environments.
+This document explains how to deploy dfastllm in different environments.

 ## Deployment Options